Living in Surfers Paradise 2026: The Complete Guide to Gold Coast's Most Iconic Suburb

 How to Enter a Surfers Paradise Prize Home Lottery

-Many Gold Coast homes, including Surfers Paradise properties, are offered through registered charity lotteries.
-To enter ethically and safely:
+Many Gold Coast homes are offered through registered charity lotteries.
+To enter safely:

-1. Check the lottery operator's ABN on the ACNC Register to confirm it is a legitimate registered charity.
+1. Check the lottery operator's ABN on the ACNC Register.
+Make sure it is a real registered charity.

 2. Verify the charity's licence is current under Queensland's Charitable Lotteries Regulation 2017.

-3. Review the ticket price, number of tickets in the ticket pool, draw date, and odds published by the operator.
+3. Review the ticket price, number of tickets, draw date, and odds.
+The operator must publish these.

-4. Visit our current prize home draws to compare multiple lotteries before choosing one.
+4. Visit our current prize home draws to compare lotteries.

 5. Enter only what you can afford to lose.
-Prize homes are gambling products, not investments.
+These are gambling products, not investments.

-Why Surfers Paradise Remains Australia's Iconic Beach Suburb
+Why Surfers Paradise is Australia's Top Beach Suburb

 Responsible Gambling Notice

-Prize home lotteries are regulated gambling products for entertainment purposes.
+Prize home lotteries are regulated gambling for entertainment.
 Never spend more than you can afford to lose.
-If gambling becomes a concern, contact the National Problem Gambling Support Service on 1800 858 858 (free, confidential, 24/7).
+If gambling is a concern, call the National Problem Gambling Support Service on 1800 858 858.
+Free, confidential, 24/7.

 Affiliate Disclosure

-Win A Home is Australia's leading prize home directory.
-We partner with registered charities offering licensed prize home lotteries.
-When you click an
+Win A Home is Australia's top prize home directory.
+We work with registered charities that run licensed lotteries.
+When you click links, we may earn a small fee.